boseji/golang-appengine-examples/10_services/uuid/readme.md

-# App Engine Microservices Example 1
+# App Engine Micro-services Example 1

-This part is the Microservice called `uuid`
+This part is the Micro-service called `uuid`

 This generates a new UUID whenever the route is visited.

 > Note: The `app.yaml` specifically mentions the service name `service: uuid`

+Also:

-> Note: Even though this is a microservice the `main.go` file still connects to the `package main`.
+> Note: Even though this is a micro-service the `main.go` file still connects
+> to the `package main`.
 Its only by redirection that it has a separate route.